-Consistently adding new content onto your Pintrest will help keep your viewers interested.
+Consistently adding new content onto your Pinterest will help keep your viewers interested.
 Always remember to not overwhelm your audience with too many posts.
 Having a schedule of when you will be adding new content is helpful.
 I always post a new pin every time a new blog post goes live.
 So my Pintrest content is in line with my blog content.
 Pinning new content doesn’t even have to mean adding your own content, it could be pinning others content to your boards.
 Which is a great way to help others out too.

 Create Professional Looking Content

 With the content you create to advertise your blogs, remember it needs to stand out and make the viewer want to click onto your blog to find out more.
-I use a mixture of my own images and stock images to create my content.
-I think it’s important that the content looks professional in order to attract more viewers.I tend to create content for my pintrest and Instagram at the same time using an app called Unfold.
+Often I use a mixture of my own images and stock images to create my content.
+I think it’s important that the content looks professional in order to attract more viewers.I tend to create content for my pinterest and Instagram at the same time using an app called Unfold.
 I talked about this in a recent post here.
 It’s such a great tool to use and does half of the work for you.
 All you have to do is pick a template.

 I hope this was helpful.
 Its really helped increase the traffic on my blog in the last few weeks.